amosavian/FileProvider/README.md

 Providers which conform `ExtendedFileProvider` are able to generate thumbnail or provide file meta-information for images, media and pdf files.

-Local and Dropbox providers support this functionality.
+Local, OneDrive and Dropbox providers support this functionality.

 ##### Thumbnails
 To check either file thumbnail is supported or not and fetch thumbnail, use (and modify) these example code: